bayoteers/BugViewPlus/README.md

  *  Inline editing of bugs in bug list
  *  Simple content templates for new bug creation
  *  Add all open and closed options in advanced search bug status
+ *  Option to automatically prefix bug summary with any select field value

 Installation